 IUI is the least complex and least expensive of fertility procedures and is often tried first in uncomplicated cases of infertility.
 However, it may pose a greater risk for multiple births and have a lower chance for pregnancy success than IVF.
-For these reasons, some doctors recommend that couples who fail to conceive after three cycles of clomiphene-IUI proceed directly to IVF.
+For these reasons, some fertility specialists recommend that couples who fail to conceive after 2 to 3 cycles proceed directly to IVF.

 In Vitro Fertilization (IVF)

-Most assisted reproductive technologies procedures use in vitro fertilization (IVF).
+Most ART procedures use IVF.
 An in vitro procedure is one that is performed in the laboratory.
 Advances in these procedures have dramatically increased the rate of live births.
-IVF can be performed with a woman’s own eggs and sperm, or with donor eggs and sperm.
+IVF can be performed with a woman's own eggs and sperm, or with donor eggs and sperm.

 A standard IVF cycle is divided into the following steps: